wizardoftrap/Note-Sharing-API/README.md

 ## Key Features

 - **CRUD Operations:** Create, read, update, and delete notes.
-- **Format Support:** Share notes in PDF, video, and web link formats.
+- **Format Support:** Share notes in PDF, video, and web link formats using url.
 - **Advanced Search:** Search notes by title, department, field, or owner.
 - **Scalable Architecture:** Designed for scalability and performance.